Swetko/cse455-hw2/README.md

 Mapping all the images back to the same coordinates is bad for large field-of-view panoramas, as discussed in class.
 Our pipeline is going to change by reprojecting out images to different coordinates before inputting them to `panorama_image`.

 ### 4.1 Cylindrical ###
  Implement `Image cylindrical_project(const Image& im, float f)` to project an image to cylindrical coordinates and then unroll it.
-Then stitch together some very big panoramas.
-Send in your favorite.
-Use your own images if you want!
+Then stitch together some very big panoramas (the `field*.jpg` panorama)

     Image pan=panorama_image(cylindrical_project(a,500),cylindrical_project(b,500),2,0,0.3,7,3,5,1000,50,0.5);
     save_image(pan, "easy_panorama_cyl");